7 Reliable Ways to Build Wealth In Your 50s

 Once that tuition bill comes in or your kitchen remodel gets closer, you might be tempted to dip into your retirement accounts to foot the bill.
 Remember, you can’t withdraw funds from an IRA until you are 59 ½ without incurring a penalty.
 Even though you can technically borrow from your 401(k), you will need to factor in interest payments on top of the repayment period.

 In general, your 50s are a prime decade for earning.
-You don’t want to take on more debt and potentially jeopardize the savings you’ve spent so many years building.
+You may not want to take on more debt and potentially jeopardize the savings you’ve spent so many years building.

 Being debt-free is a big goal for many.
 Whether you are making the last payment on your car or are tantalizingly close to paying off your mortgage, there are so many benefits to being debt-free, especially as you prepare for retirement.